randomnoun/streamdeck-blinkenlights/README.md

 # streamdeck-blinkenlights

-Make you streamdeck look look like the BATCOMPUTER from the only proper Batman series.
+Make your streamdeck look look like the BATCOMPUTER from the only proper Batman series.

 <img src="alfred.png" />